-Every construction project and client seem to have different safety standards.
+Every construction project and client seems to have different safety standards.
 Some clients can be quite slack when it comes to safety, while other construction projects have numerous rigorous rules.
 Even the authorities don’t always apply safety standards in an even and consistent manner.

 The client has their safety standards, then there are the national and state safety standards, while some industries, like oil and mining, have their own particular rigorous safety standards, while your company has their safety rules and safety standards.
 Which safety rules should you follow?
 It can be quite confusing moving between construction projects with differing safety standards.